 - McLaren M22 [M22-3-72] (Thomas C. Jones): Bought by Tom Jones in the autumn of 1972 from Fred Opert as a kit, and built up by Jones and his father.
 Raced in the US series in 1973 and 1974.
 Sold to the father of Vic Todia (Parma Heights, OH) who raced in SCCA and 'Pro' events in 1976 and then SCCA events in 1977 and 1978.
 Acquired by Len Arnold (Greeley, Colorado) 1989, who restored the car and sold it to McLaren collector Harry Mathews in November 1990.
 Sold to Kiwi Tony Roberts (Auckland, New Zealand) to race in the 2007/08 F5000 Tasman Revival series.
 Sold to Tim Rush (Feilding, NZ), and raced in the 2009/10 Revival series.
 Later damaged at Hampton Downs in January 2015.
 More information about McLaren M22 M22-3-72

-- Lola T330 [HU8] (Larry Harley): To Haas/Hall and the team's #65 car for Brian Redman in the 1973 US series.
+- Lola T330 [HU8] (Larry Harley): To Haas/Hall and developed by Jim Hall with revised bodywork, radiators and rear wing for Brian Redman in the 1973 US series.
 Then to Rogers Racing for Larry Harley in the 1974 US series.
 To Ken Smith (New Zealand) for the 1974/75 season, the New Zealand and Australian Internationals 1976.
 To Chris Milton (South Australia) and raced in Australia from Sep 1977 to Sep 1978.
 To John Blanden 1978, and driven for him by Rob Butcher from 1979 to 1982.
 To Bib Stillwell 1988 for Australian historic racing.
 To Noel Robson (Melbourne, Australia) 1993, and raced in Australian historic racing for many years.
 More information about Lola T330 HU8

-- Eagle 72 (Dick Simon): To Dick Simon, fitted with a Foyt-Ford V8 turbo engine and first raced as his #44 Travelodge entry at Phoenix in November 1972.
+- Eagle 72 (Dick Simon): To Dick Simon, fitted with a Foyt-Ford V8 turbo engine and first raced as his #44 Travelodge entry at Phoenix in November 1972, where he was second fastest in Friday practice.
 Raced by Simon through 1973 and 1974 as the #44, retaining its Travelodge sponsorship until mid-1974.
 Returned in 1975 with Bruce Cogle Ford backing and in 1976 with Lan Hairpieces and later Robyn CB sponsorship when it was driven by Roger Rager.
 Not at Indy in 1977 but later in the year it was acquired by Nick Krantz and entered for Phil Threshie, still as the #44 but now with Mr. Golden Sunflower sponsorship.
 Crashed by Threshie in practice for the 1977 California 500 at Ontario and not seen again.